-Threshold f: For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?
+Threshold f: hazard for people residing or working in the project area?

 The Project site is not located within the vicinity of a private airstrip or heliport (Google Earth Pro, 2017).
 As such, implementation of the Project would have no potential to expose on-site workers to safety hazards associated with a private airfield or an airstrip.
 Thus, no impact would occur and no mitigation is required.